Please read the relevant menu below before emailing us – 70% of the emailed questions have answers on here!

 Address for Ambulance: Willesley Scout Camp Site: Willesley Woodside, Ashby de la Zouch; Leicestershire; LE65 2UN.
+What3words: use ///stumpy.tent.manicured for the entrance to the track.
 In an Emergency, if you have spare people, send someone to the cross roads at the main road to meet the Ambulance and direct them in.

-There is a defibrillator on site, mounted on the gatehouse wall.
+There is a defibrillator on site, mounted on the Gatehouse wall in the Courtyard.
 Call 999 and give the post code LE65 2UN for the door access code.